 The answer is obvious, but since most companies don’t have visibility into tracking leads through the full funnel, Sales Rep A will continue collecting their bonuses while Sales Rep B might have to look for a new job.

 And if we take this back one step further, you’re able to see what Marketing generated leads are performing the best through the funnel and break it down by source, campaign, time, and more.
 Having Marketing’s number on revenue generated is very important to show their contribution to the business.
+The quality of qualified leads directly impacts the revenue generated, as higher quality leads are more likely to convert into sales and contribute to business growth.

 The battle between Marketing and Sales may not be ending anytime soon, but there are things you and your SDR team can do to minimize it.
+One crucial step is to ensure that your sales development teams are aligned with marketing efforts.
+This alignment helps in setting and tracking performance metrics and key performance indicators (KPIs) for both inbound and outbound sales development teams.

 The first thing sounds obvious, but make sure your SDR team is doing their job and keeping up on all of their SDR activity metrics – including picking up every lead, responding to them quickly, and working them through their cadences consistently.
+Tracking sales accepted leads (SALs) is essential in evaluating the productivity of sales development reps and measuring the synergy between marketing and sales.

 By your SDR team keeping up with those sales activities, you can accurately tell if Marketing’s leads are good or bad with data to back it up – so no more arguing!